nf-core/rnaseq/docs/usage.md

 ## Stand-alone scripts

-The `bin` directory contains some scripts used by the pipeline which may also be run manually:
+The `bin/` directory contains some scripts used by the pipeline which may also be run manually:

 * `gtf2bed`
   * Script used to generate the BED12 reference files used by RSeQC.
 Takes a `.gtf` file as input